Debt Consolidation Services Canada

 When you need Canadian debt consolidation help or advice because your bank is no longer able to help you, rely on the trusted experts at the Credit Counselling Society.

-Your Next Step - Make a Debt Consolidation Appointment Today
+Your Next Step - Speak to a Debt Consolidation Expert Today

 What to Do If You Need to Consolidate Your Debts

-If you need to consolidate your debts, contact us to make a free, confidential appointment with one of our Credit Counsellors.
-They will help you look at your options and give you the information you need so that you can make a good decision about what to do about your debts.
+If you need to consolidate your debts, give us a call to speak confidentially with one of our Credit Counsellors.
+Their help is free, and they will help you look at your options and give you the information you need so that you can make a good decision about what to do about your debts.

 Here's some additional information you might find helpful.